charlesxucheng/aws-study-notes/vpc.md

 * Use IAM policies to control access.
 * Use Amazon CloudWatch to monitor your VPC components and VPN connections.
 * Use flow logs to capture information about IP traffic going to and from network interfaces in your VPC.

+## IPv4 & IPv6

+An IPv6 address is 128 bits long (8x16 bits).
+It uses hexadecimal values.
+Won't run out of addresses.

+When you enable IPv6 on an AWS VPC, the assigned CIDR block is always a /56 range.
+VPC subnets with IPv6 are always /64.
+This allows 256 subnets with IPv6 CIDR ranges.

+All IPv6 addresses are publicly routable.

+For both IPv4 and IPv6, the first four IP addresses and the last IP address in each subnet CIDR block are not available for your use.